 CTA

-Open the extractor, upload a log-scale chart, and toggle the axis to log before exporting.
+Open the extractor, upload a log chart, toggle the axis to log before exporting.
 The result is real values you can drop into any analysis tool without post-processing.
-No login required for a single extraction.
+No login required.